dragonfly-science/flui/README.md

 ## Test-driving for the impatient

-Flui requires FastQ files and a reference FASTA file to run.
+Flui requires FastQ files from a Nanopore run, and a reference FASTA file.
-If you don't have access to both of these, then you try Flui out:
+If you don't have access to both of these, then you can try Flui out this way:

 * Download the sample reference file [here][sample_ref] (created using the [NCBI virus data][ncbi]).
-* Download sample FastQ from [this paper][sample_fastq].
+* Download sample FastQ files for Avian Flu from [this paper][sample_fastq].
+  See the attached files section, and choose one or more of the zip files.
+  Unzip the FastQ files into folders.

 Once you have downloaded these you should unzip the FastQ downloads into a folder and then: